slim-template/slim/README.md

 The attribute value will be escaped by default.
 Use == if you want to disable escaping in the attribute.

     a href==action_path(:start)

+You can also break ruby attributes with backslash `\` or trailing `,` as describe for control sections.

 #### Boolean attributes